AdrienneBosch/ClockifyUtility/README.md

 **Template files are provided within the `Templates` folder:**

 - `appsettings.template.json`
+  - Used for application wide settings
 - `AppSettings.template.invoice.json`

-Copy and rename a template to `appsettings.json` and edit as needed.
+  - Used to setup an invoice.
+You can setup mutiple invoices by adding them to the `InvoiceConfigDirectory` with different configurations

 #### App Settings:
 - `InvoiceConfigDirectory`: Path to the folder containing your invoice config files (one per client/project).
 - `DefaultInvoice`: (Optional) The default invoice config file to use.
 - `InvoiceNumber`: (Optional) The starting invoice number (auto-incremented).

+Copy and rename a template to `appsettings.json` and edit as needed.

 #### Invoice Config Files